-(4) An agent (proctor) acting under the authority of the Marine Board may charge a reasonable fee to recover costs associated with providing a boating safety course or equivalency exam.
+(5) An approved course provider acting under the authority of the Marine Board may charge a reasonable fee to recover costs associated with providing a boating safety course or equivalency exam.

-(5) The Agency of the State Marine Board may charge a reasonable fee to recover the cost of providing educational materials used in safe boating courses.
+(6) The Agency of the State Marine Board may charge a reasonable fee to recover the cost of providing educational materials used in safe boating courses.
 The fee schedule for materials shall be approved by the five members of the Marine Board who have been appointed by the Governor of the State of Oregon.

 Stat.
 Auth.: ORS 830.110 Stats.
-Implemented: ORS 830.082 - ORS 830.096 Hist.: OSMB 6 2000 f. & cart of 10 30 00
+Implemented: ORS 830.082 - ORS 830.096